SmartPathTeam/handbook/benefits.md

 ### Financial Coaching

 As a financial wellness company, what kind of a workplace would we be if we didn’t offer our own services to our employees?
-You are welcome to setup 1:1 time with Alok to review your financial situation and receive financial advice.
+You are welcome to setup 1:1 time with Alok, Ryan, Olivia or any of our Coaches or Advisors to review your financial situation and receive financial advice.

 ### Education Stipend

 We believe our success lies in the success of our employees.
 Learning is critical to growing personally and as a company.
-So we offer **$1,000** per calendar year per employee to spend on "learning."
+So we offer **$750** per calendar year per employee to spend on "learning."
 We define this pretty broadly and can have nothing to do with your role at SmartPath.
 Learning for fun is still learning.
 This amount also can be used for professional fees and certifications.

+To use this benefit, you can submit an Expense Reimbursement request through Gusto or work with your manager to use a company card.

+### Home-Office Setup Stipend

+Now that we all work from home, and plan to for the forseeable future, being comfortable is a must.
+We offer **$250** per calendar year per employee to spend on your "home office."
+If you're looking for ideas, headphones, new desk, new chair, second external monitor, home printer, and office decor might help you get started.

-To use this benefit, you can submit an Expense Reimbursement request or work with your manager to use a company card.
+To use this benefit, you can submit an Expense Reimbursement request through Gusto or work with your manager to use a company card.

 ### Parental Leave (Full-time only)